-The buy-in and active involvement of the OEMs' supplier network is critical in order to make it all happen.
+supplier network is critical in order to make it all happen.
 However, there is a fair amount of complication in this endeavour.
-Firstly, most suppliers are working with a fair number of OEMs and therefore need to adapt to individual requirements and standards.
-This typically exceeds the level of effort and investment they are able to commit.
-Secondly, transparency of capacities may be a very good thing for the OEM but in contrast it may limit the flexibility of the supplier in reacting to various, fast-changing OEM demands.
-Obviously, the
+Firstly, most suppliers are working with a fair number of OEMs and therefore need to adapt to "It is no more and no less individual requirements and the question of the complete standards.
+This exceeds the level of effort digitisation of the entire valueand investment they are added chain - spanning across able to commit.
+Secondly, research and development transparency of capacities may be a very good thing to production and, finally, for the OEM but in contrast to sales and distribution." it may limit the flexibility of Dieter Zetsche, CEO, Daimler AG the supplier in reacting to demands.
+Obviously, the OEM has the contractual relationship with the tier 1 supplier but how does he ensure the participation of tier 2 or tier 3 in this end-to-end pursuit?